 The 2015 BMW 4-Series might have a lot in common with the 3-Series sedan, in terms of engineering and what's underneath, but it doesn't use its identical wheelbase or overall length to allow as much interior space.
-It's the same 110.6-inch wheelbase, and overall length of 182.5 inches, but the 4-Series' roofline is two inches lower, while it's also a half-inch wider than the sedans.
+It's a half-inch wider than the sedans, but the roofline is some 2 inches lower.